HL7/cql/input/pages/04-logicalspecification.md

 Matches : BinaryExpression
 ```

 The Matches operator returns true if the given string matches the given regular expression pattern.
-Regular expressions should function consistently, regardless of any culture- and locale-specific settings in the environment, should be case-sensitive, use single line mode, and allow Unicode characters.
+Regular expressions should function consistently, regardless of any culture- and locale-specific settings in the environment, should be case-sensitive, use partial matching, use single line mode, and allow Unicode characters.
+The start and end of line markers ^, $ can be used to match the entire string.

 If either argument is null, the result is null.